ray-project/deltacat/README.md

 daft_df = dc.read("users")  # Returns Daft DataFrame (default)
 daft_df.show()  # Materialize and print the DataFrame

-# Insert more data and add a new column.
+# Add more data and add a new column.
 # Compaction and zero-copy schema evolution are handled automatically.
 data = pd.DataFrame({
     "id": [4, 5, 6],